-You will encounter this error during windows startup.
-Inaccessible_Boot_Device error is unfortunately a common Blue Screen of Death Error.
+Inaccessible Boot Device is a BSOD error which is often encountered during windows startup.
 The system automatically shuts itself down to protect data from possibly getting corrupted.
 Like in all the other BSOD errors, inaccessible boot device error also results in a blue screen with an error message.

 According to users, in some cases you may get stuck in a restart loop because of this problem.
 This can be a huge issue considering that you will not be able to gain access to Windows at all.